The 5 Stages of Grief and How to Overcome Them

 After you express how you feel you’ll have a sense of release, of “less weight” on your back and with a more clear idea about your next steps.
 Don’t keep your emotions bottled up inside – they could turn against you.

 5-Take care of yourselfWhen you grieve it’s common to not pay attention to your daily chores, even your personal appearance.
 Nevertheless, you have to stay hydrated, fed, rested and clean.
-Otherwise, you won’t be able to heal emotionally and spiritually.

 First things first, take care of your body.
 Take a shower, comb your hair, change your clothes, put on a little makeup.
 Get out of the house and breathe in the fresh air, drink a tea or have some soup during this phase of grieving.